JSlote/kbd.css/README.md

 !["Example"](https://raw.githubusercontent.com/JSlote/kb.css/master/example.png "Example")

+You need to specify a `z-index` for the parent element.
 Play with the example on JSbin: http://jsbin.com/zimacahe/3/edit